linode/linode_api4-python/examples/install-on-linode/README.md

 This project is very bare-bones to keep it simple and focused on the core concepts being demonstrated.
-It relies on Flask and Flask-Login, as well as the `linode-api` package, and does not require any external services.
+It relies on Flask and Flask-Login, as well as the `linode_api4` package, and does not require any external services.
 All of the logic lives in app.py, with all configuration in config.py (not included in the repository, see instructions below).